ChenyunZhang/Codera/README.md

         1. user should be able to create mutlple categories while they post questions.
 3. User should be able to answer a question from the question show page
 4. bootstrap dropdown box is not compatible with rails, research if have tmie.
+5. validation for edit forms. update should give error message
+6. make a category index, so when user clicks on the categories, it brings the user to category list, and being able to pick a category of questions.

 ## 9/6/2020
 1. fixed the deplicate answered questions bug.
+2. question index page works, and added post question, edit question.

+come back for delete question

 ## 9/5/2020